adfinis/virtesk/doc/virtesk-tc-connectspice.rst

 to the spice client using a unix domain socket (remote-control of spice-clients using SPICE-XPI API).

-Amoothei-tc-connectspice is not designed to run standalone.
+Virtesk-tc-connectspice is not designed to run standalone.
 It needs to be run on properly configured thinclients.
 All necessary configuration is done when rolling out a thinclient using kickstart.